Word Play

 An evening of fun, games, and giving!

-We are looking forward to seeing you at our 4th Annual Word Play!
-Join us for a fun-filled night of word-game competitions, dinner, and opportunities to support Voices of Hope for Aphasia.
+We recently finished our 4th Annual Word Play!
+A fun-filled night of word-game competitions, dinner, and opportunities to support Voices of Hope for Aphasia.

 Scroll through pictures from Word Play 2025!